jeimison3/MPUOrientation/README.md

-# MPU Compass with IMU Calculations
+# MPUOrientation - Compass with IMU calculations

 ## Approach
 Not every sensor comes with a library which include orientation calculation.